Luki120/Ianthea/README.md

 # Ianthea

+* A custom backend made with Ktor & Kotlin, for my Swift application [Iris](https://github.com/Luki120/Iris).

+## Features

+* JWT authentication system
-* A REST API made with Ktor & Kotlin to show all the available subjects on my curriculum's career.
-The actual project is only useful to myself, but it showcases how you can easily create an API for your backend in just a few loc :tm:
+* REST API to show all the subjects from my curriculum's career

 ## Socials